 DUI In Alabama

 To say that being arrested for driving under the influence (DUI) in Alabama is an unpleasant experience is putting it mildly.
 As a suspected drunk driver, you will be treated like a criminal.
 Along with being fingerprinted and searched, you may also be photographed and placed in a holding cell until your arraignment—and in some cases, you may even be required to post bail before being released.
-What’s more, if you are actually convicted of the charges against you, you will also face a number of harsh penalties under the state’s mandatory sentencing guidelines.
+What’s more, if you are convicted of the charges against you, you will also face several harsh penalties under the state’s mandatory sentencing guidelines.

 Alabama DUI Laws

 So what is the legal BAC limit?
 Assuming you’ve reached the legal drinking age (21), you must adhere to the federal 0.08% BAC limit.
-On the other hand, if you are underage or operate a commercial vehicle, you have less leeway when it comes to the amount of alcohol you can have in your system.
+On the other hand, if you are underage or operate a commercial vehicle, you have less leeway regarding the amount of alcohol you can have in your system.
 As such, drivers under 21 can be charged with DUI if they have a BAC of 0.02% or higher, while commercial vehicle operators can be placed under arrest if their BAC reaches 0.04% or more.

 Alabama DUI Penalties

-As you can see, the penalties for driving under the influence are very severe—and if you were recently arrested for DUI in Alabama, you may need to obtain legal representation to avoid the consequences listed above.
+As you can see, the penalties for driving under the influence are very severe—and if you were recently arrested for DUI in Alabama, you might need to obtain legal representation to avoid the consequences listed above.
 Our Birmingham DUI attorneys are dedicated to providing superior DUI defense.
 We’ve represented clients in drunk-driving cases across the state–many with successful results.
 To learn how our firm can help at this critical time, please contact us today for a free case evaluation.

 Criminal Offenses in Alabama

 There are two types of criminal charges in Alabama: misdemeanor and felony.
 A misdemeanor is punishable by up to one year in jail.
-Penalties may also include fines, probation and community service.
+Penalties may also include fines, probation, and community service.
 A felony is punishable by a year or more in prison.
 Felony penalties may also include a fine and probation.

 Make no mistake, the prosecution will use every asset available to win a case and has the technical and financial resources of State and Federal law enforcement agencies at its disposal.
-Our law firm is ready, willing and able stand between you and the Government to protect your liberty and present the best criminal defense for you and your loved ones.
+Our law firm is ready, willing, and able to stand between you and the Government to protect your liberty and present the best criminal defense for you and your loved ones.

 Fully Committed to Your Case in Birmingham, Alabama